carpentries-incubator/sql-humanities-lesson/_episodes/01-sql-basic-queries.md

 If we want more information, we can just add a new column to the list of fields, right after SELECT:

-    SELECT year, month, day
+    SELECT date, authors
-    FROM surveys;
+    FROM tcp;

 Or we can select all of the columns in a table using the wildcard *

     SELECT *
-    FROM surveys;
+    FROM tcp;

 ### Limiting results